The Barn Theatre, Southwick Community Centre.

 Richard’s opportunistic supporter Buckingham will be played by James Doyle in his first performance at Southwick’s Barn Theatre.
 The part of Richmond, who finally brings about Richard’s downfall, will be played by John Garland.

-Richard lll will be director Bob Ryder’s fifth Shakespeare production at the Barn, and plenty of twists, turns and surprises are provided.
-Actor Sir Ian McKellan has described Richard lll as “exciting, funny, sexy and violent”, and the Wick Theatre Company production aims to be all of those.
+Richard III will be director Bob Ryder’s fifth Shakespeare production at the Barn, and plenty of twists, turns and surprises are provided.
+Actor Sir Ian McKellan has described Richard III as “exciting, funny, sexy and violent”, and the Wick Theatre Company production aims to be all of those.

 Review #1: Richard III